florentpoujol/Daneel/readme.md

 - The error() function now prints the StackTrace, unless told otherwise
 - Separated the user config from the "Daneel" script
 - Dynamic getters and setters works on assets too
+- Default function names when registering a gameObject to an event are not prefixed by "On" anymore
 - Fixed several bugs